atAlkaff/42-libft/README.md

 All ctype functions are defined only for values representable as `unsigned char` (that is, [0, 255]) and for `EOF` (-1).

-All ctype functions are O(1) pure functions with no side effects.
+All ctype functions are O(1) pure functions.

 All ctype functions are thread-safe.